Skip to content

 Biweekly Contact Lens FAQs

-Does the two-week replacement period start at opening or only on wear days?
+Does the two-week period start at opening or only on wear days?

-For most biweekly lenses, the replacement interval is based on calendar days from the time the blister pack is opened or the lens is first worn, not on the number of days it is actually on the eye.
-Once a lens is in use, it should be discarded at the end of the labeled two-week period according to the manufacturer's instructions, even if it was not worn every single day.
-Counseling patients to treat biweekly lenses as a 14-day device rather than a "14 wear" device helps prevent unintentional stretching of the schedule.
+The replacement interval is based on calendar days from the time the blister pack is opened or the lens is first worn, not on the number of days it is actually on the eye.
+Once in use, the lens should be discarded at the end of the labeled 14-day period even if it was not worn every day.
+Counseling patients to treat biweekly lenses as a 14-day device rather than a "14-wear" device prevents unintentional schedule stretching.

 Are hydrogen peroxide systems appropriate for biweekly lenses?

 Yes.
-Many biweekly wearers do well with hydrogen peroxide care systems, which provide thorough disinfection and can help manage lipid and protein deposits when used correctly.
-Patients must use the dedicated peroxide case, allow full neutralization before lens insertion, and follow both the solution and lens manufacturer recommendations closely.
-For patients who are unlikely to follow peroxide instructions reliably, a high-quality multipurpose solution may be safer.
+Hydrogen peroxide systems provide thorough disinfection and are often a good match for biweekly lenses, especially for patients prone to deposits.
+Patients must use the dedicated peroxide case, allow full neutralization before insertion, and follow both the solution and lens manufacturer instructions.
+For patients unlikely to follow peroxide protocols reliably, a premium multipurpose solution may be safer.

 How do biweekly lenses compare to daily disposables on cost?